-12. Contract (funds coming in) - U. T. Austin: Amendment to Cotton Bowl Stadium

-Agreement to use the Cotton Bowl Stadium in Dallas, Texas, for the annual football game between U. T. Austin and the University of Oklahoma
+12. Contract (funds coming in) - U. T. Austin: Amendment to Cotton Bowl Stadium Agreement to use the Cotton Bowl Stadium in Dallas, Texas, for the annual football game between U. T. Austin and the University of Oklahoma of Oklahoma, and City of Dallas, Texas

-Agency: State Fair of Texas, the Board of Regents of the University of
+Agency: State Fair of Texas, the Board of Regents of the University